- Academic Affairs

 Brown hopes they can continue cleanup efforts on a more annual basis.

-Afterwards, volunteers relaxed and enjoyed a cookout catered by CulinArt in front of the Southern Management Corporation Campus Center.
+Afterward, volunteers relaxed and enjoyed a cookout catered by CulinArt in front of the SMC Campus Center.